 Earlier in his career he served in the Carter administration as an education lobbyist and on the staff of the Committee on Education and Labor of the U.S. House of Representatives, where he organized oversight hearings monitoring implementation of Federal education legislation and helped draft major education legislation, including support for elementary and secondary schools, for colleges and universities, and for students with disabilities.
 A native of Ireland, Harvey holds a doctorate from Seattle University.

-Aurora Martin is the Director of Columbia Legal Services.
+Aurora Martin is the founder of popUPjustice and former director of Columbia Legal Services.
 She received her undergraduate and law degrees from the University of Washington.
 She began as an intern in 1995 with the Refugee Clinic of Evergreen Legal Services, CLS’s predecessor organization.
 Since joining CLS, she has served as a National Equal Justice Works Fellow focused on housing and expanded leadership development efforts and access to justice issues.
 Among her accomplishments she re-envisioned CLS’s community worker program as a pipeline for local legal aid lawyer development.